 The first mass-produced U.S. weapon system with autonomous functionalities in its engagement-related functions was an air-dropped, passive acoustic homing torpedo developed during World War II.
 The Mk-24 “Fido” made its combat debut in May 1943, using hydrophones arrayed around the midsection of the torpedo to listen for, locate, track, and home in on German U-boats attacking allied transatlantic shipping.10

 Soon after the war, the U.S. military began to introduce autonomous functionalities into larger weapon systems, particularly air defense combat systems.
 This move was prompted first by the intense kamikaze raids off Okinawa in 1945 and then accelerated by the threat of atomic air attack on the American homeland.
-The semi-round environment (SAGE) was designed to direct and control U.S. continental air defense starting in the late 1950s.
+The semi-automated ground environment (SAGE) was designed to direct and control U.S. continental air defense starting in the late 1950s.
 It could take inputs from a variety of radar sensors dotted around the periphery of the continental United States, autonomously generate “tracks” of reported targets, and highlight to human operators any air defenses within range that were capable of conducting an intercept.11 The operators then would order the appropriate defenses to engage the targets.
 Later, SAGE could provide updates directly to “shooters” without intermediate human intervention.12 The Navy began development of the Naval Tactical Data System (NTDS)—a smaller version of the SAGE built to control the air defense of naval task forces—in 1956.13

 Eventually, the U.S. military developed, tested, and deployed weapon systems that combined autonomous operations across all engagement-related functions.